-They are the whole day from meeting to meeting all around the world.
+They are the entire day from meeting to meeting all around the world.

-They are not just geniuses (which they are); they also focus on the most important issues, and leave the rest for other people.
+They are not just geniuses (which they are); they focus on the most important issues, and delegate the rest in other people.

 This principle is what you’ll find behind lots of Success stories.

 And even in those Success stories, where very intelligent people focused on just one thing, 20% of their work built 80% of their reputation:

 Steven Spielberg - 80/20 example of success

 He is one of the best Movie Directors ever.

 His career is something nobody could easily explain.

 He has directed 32 Movies and produced many others.